shivashanmugam/Web-Audio-API-With-visualizer/README.md

 [DEMO](https://shivashanmugam.github.io/Web-Audio-API-With-visualizer/)

 ## Background
-Done it for UI hirining challange,
+Done it for a UI hirining challange, Never got the job :P
-Did't get the job
-Never mind

 ### Uses AudioContext API, Confirm Browser Compatability before using it